mwojnars/hypertag/core/README_draft.md

    even despite some blocks need more horizontal space for their (regular) tags;
 1. to visually group in the script related blocks; note that sub-indentation of the dotted block will be preserved in the output.
+--->

-Both cases are illustrated in the example below:
+Both use cases are illustrated in the example below:

     h1                | TITLE
     .
-        a href="http://..."   | click HERE!
+        a href=$url   | click HERE!
-        .                     | and see our new marvelous web page
+        .             | to visit our website

 #### Pass tag